 Where do Ethiopian wolves live?

-As their name suggests, Ethiopian wolves are endemic to Ethiopia, where they are restricted to just seven isolated enclaves in the country’s highlands.
-The largest population can be found in the Bale Mountains in southern Ethiopia.
+As its name suggests, the Ethiopian wolf is endemic to Ethiopia.
+Populations are restricted to just seven isolated enclaves in the Ethiopian highlands, with the largest Ethiopian wolf population (120 to 160 individuals) found in the Bale Mountains in southern Ethiopia.